blinktrade/docs-legacy/source/includes/_restapi.md

 ----------------|------------
-crypto_currency | Crypto currency to be used. **Optional**; defaults to BTC. since           | Date which executed trades must be fetched from. `<TIMESTAMP>` is in Unix Time date format. **Optional**; defaults to the date of the first executed trade.
+crypto_currency | Crypto currency to be used. **Optional**; defaults to BTC. since           | Date which executed trades must be fetched from. `<TIMESTAMP>` is in Unix Time date format. **Optional**; defaults to the date of the first executed trade. limit           | Limit of trades that will be returned, defaults to 100 trades

 ### Response